The-AI-Alliance/glossary/docs/glossary.markdown

 Also, a few definitions quote the [_Merriam-Webster Dictionary_](https://www.merriam-webster.com/dictionary/){:target="mw-dict"}, where noted.

 Sometimes we will use a term that could be defined, but we won't provide a definition for brevity.
 We show these terms in _italics_.
 You can assume the usual, plain-sense meaning for the term, such as how it makes sense in the current context of use.
+For hyphenated terms, we use _Foo-Bar-Baz_ rather than _Foo-bar-baz_, which is more consistent with industry usage.

 [A](#a){:class="category-btn"} [B](#b){:class="category-btn"} [C](#c){:class="category-btn"} [D](#d){:class="category-btn"} [E](#e){:class="category-btn"} [F](#f){:class="category-btn"} [G](#g){:class="category-btn"} [H](#h){:class="category-btn"} [I](#i){:class="category-btn"} [J](#j){:class="category-btn"} [K](#k){:class="category-btn"} [L](#l){:class="category-btn"} [M](#m){:class="category-btn"} [N](#n){:class="category-btn"} [O](#o){:class="category-btn"} [P](#p){:class="category-btn"} [Q](#q){:class="category-btn"} [R](#r){:class="category-btn"} [S](#s){:class="category-btn"} [T](#t){:class="category-btn"} [U](#u){:class="category-btn"} [V](#v){:class="category-btn"} [W](#w){:class="category-btn"} [X](#x){:class="category-btn"} [Y](#y){:class="category-btn"} [Z](#z){:class="category-btn"}